nitzanmaizel/SearchX/README.md

 - **Arrow keys** let you navigate suggestions; press **Enter** to select.
 - **Mouse** can click a suggestion or use the **Cancel** icon to clear the input.
 - **Voice search** (mic icon) uses the **Web Speech API** if available (Chrome/Edge).
-- **Search results** appear on a “Results” page (if implemented), showing how many items matched and how long it took.
+- **Search results** showing how many items matched and how long it took.

 ---